Scikud/scikud.github.io/_posts/2020-11-20-reframe-reparametrize.md

 where $$ \beta(j) $$ is the set of all incoming edges from the vertex j[^2]

 Which is recognizable in the context of backprop as the equation for the the adjoints $$\lambda_ i$$, telling us how to measure the sensitivity of one node relative to the previous layer.
+Cool.
 ## Origins of TRPO
 Man, bad news homie -- this post is already much longer than I originally intended (and I'm getting *real* tired to typing out LaTex), so maybe I won't go into as much detail about this one.
 Anyway, It turns out one care arrive at the core of [TRPO](https://arxiv.org/pdf/1502.05477.pdf) algorithm in reinforcement learning under a similar scheme.
 I'll try to lay crux out briefly: